awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

 **Using sample inference components**
 + Modify the configuration of inference components when you deploy them\.
 + Use a custom model with the sample inference component by replacing the sample model store component with a custom model component\.
-You custom model must be trained using the same runtime as the sample model\.
+Your custom model must be trained using the same runtime as the sample model\.

 **Using custom inference components**
 + Use custom inference code with the sample models and runtimes by adding public model components and runtime components as dependencies of custom inference components\.